 Do you need to reduce bugs in your firmware?
 Shorten schedules?
 My one-day Better Firmware Faster seminar will teach your team how to operate at a world-class level, producing code with far fewer bugs in less time.
 It's fast-paced, fun, and covers the unique issues faced by embedded developers.
 Here's information about how this class, taught at your facility, will measurably improve your team's effectiveness.

 New Video!
-Jack's latest video shows how to determine the accuracy of your DMM.
+Jack's latest video shows how to measure idle time.
 Here's a list of all of Jack's videos.

 Advertise here!
 More info.